 What are the risks of shadow IT?

-Extending the attack surface
+Expansion of the attack surface

 The multiplication of solutions used within an organization increases the attack surface.
 By definition, IT teams are unaware of the use of these tools, which are therefore not subject to the security assessments and controls in place.
 The use of unsupervised tools increases the number of entry points to the information system.